Kerry Arnot - Content Creator

 Q: Have you ever come across a PDF that hasn’t worked well in Turtl?
 (Hopefully not!)

 A: No, I personally haven’t experienced that myself!
 No matter how long the content, you can always rework layouts to make them fit.
 Also, just because your content fits on one page of a PDF, it doesn’t mean it needs to fit onto one page on Immerse!
 Splitting out of the content gives everything space to breathe.

 Q: How do you go about working interactive elements to an otherwise static PDF?

 A: When it comes to widgets, they always add visual value to the Doc and take it to the next level!
 For example, I pull out parts of the copy to turn into quotes or re-work as poll questions.
 Widgets are a useful way of helping with space challenges and making the page more interesting and interactive at the same time.

 Q: What are your favourite types of content to transform into Turtl Docs?

 A: I enjoy extracting design elements (i.e. clipping shapes) from any PDF and then reworking them for Immerse.
-When adding these elements, be sure to turn off 'Autofill' in the settings.
+When adding these elements, be sure to turn off 'Fill Frame' in the configuration.
 You can also use the crop tool which helps position shapes in more interesting ways.